Conversational UI

 Chat Interface Snippets

-Chat interface snippets contain the whole chat history as a list view and below that a text area for users to enter the user prompt.
-Some UI components show an error message when a call has failed, or that show progressing loading bots when waiting for the response.
+Chat interface snippets show the entire message history of a conversation in a list view.
+At the bottom, a text area allows users to enter their message, which is the user prompt.
+Some UI components show an error message when a call fails, or show progressing loading bots while waiting for the response.
 When a user clicks the Send button, the action microflow is executed.

 The following versions are available and can be swapped as needed: